top of page

 Bread pudding in a blue ramekin, topped with whipped cream and caramel sauce.
 Green leaves and a blue cloth in the background.

-This Caramel Apple Bread Pudding combines soft, custardy bread with caramel-coated apples and warm spices for the ultimate comfort dessert.
-Baked until golden and topped with rich caramel sauce, it’s everything you love about fall in one decadent, cozy bite.
-Serve this warm bread pudding with classic apple crisp or carrot cake, or add a piece of Dubai chocolate bar for an indulgent touch.
+This Caramel Apple Bread Pudding combines soft, custardy bread with tender apples coated in warm spices and rich caramel sauce for the ultimate comfort dessert.
+Baked until golden and spoonably soft in the center, it’s everything you love about fall in one decadent, cozy bite.

 Ingredients